 - It is independent (despite being funded by industry);

-- A decision will (usually) be made by FOS if the parties cannot negotiate a solution.
+- A decision will (usually) be made by AFCA if the parties cannot negotiate a solution.
 The decision is binding on the insurer if you accept the decision.
 If you don’t accept the decision, you may still go to Court (subject to any time limits).

-FOS have jurisdiction to hear disputes with insurance companies which fall within the following:
+AFCA has jurisdiction to hear disputes with insurance companies which fall within the following:

-- Involves a policy which you are a policyholder or a beneficiary.
+- Involves a policy which you are a policyholder or a beneficiary;

 There is an exception to this where you are